godwins3/dustapi/CONTRIBUTING.md

 ## License

-By contributing to Dust, you agree that your contributions will be licensed under the MIT License.
+By contributing to dustapi, you agree that your contributions will be licensed under the MIT License.

 ## Code of Conduct